harrisonm23-byte/Python_Training_Sets/README.md

     last_sunrise, last_sunset = anchors[last_anchor]
     next_sunrise, next_sunset = anchors[next_anchor]
 ```
-Last, apply a linear 1/90 smoothing factor to the date index, multiplied by the difference between next and last anchor sunrise & sunset.
+Last, apply a linear smoothing factor of 1/90 to the date index, then multiply it by the difference between the next and previous anchor sunrise and sunset times.

 ```python
     sunrise = (